xiprox/InnsAndTaverns/README.md

 ![readme image](./.github/assets/readme.jpg)

 For now, adds a room to the White Orchard Inn where you can sleep in a bed and access your stash.

-I hope to add "sleepable" beds/rooms to more places in the game, as well as making it so that sleeping in such places gives you buffs (e.g. an inn with stables gives you that bonus).
+The plan is to add more rooms/beds in more places.

+Sleeping gives you a max health bonus depending on bed level (very poor grants none, poor a little, rich a lot, etc.).

+Inns with stables grant a stamina bonus for Roach.

 [Install on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=3233915879)